Festival of Social Science 2019 at NIESR

-Regional and other place-based disparities, underpinned by processes of political marginalisation and inequality in economic opportunities, and the perceptions that they create are increasingly critical to Britain’s economic and political development.
-This one day event will put together researchers from NIESR, Glasgow and Cardiff universities with policy agencies from throughout the UK.
-The aim will be to describe ways in which current research is addressing regional issues, and forge new partnerships for future work.
+In this event we will explore regional and other place-based disparities in the UK.
+We aim to discuss how spatial disparities are underpinned by processes of political marginalisation and inequality in economic opportunities, and whether the perceptions that they create are increasingly critical to Britain’s economic and political development.
+This half-day event will bring together researchers from NIESR, Glasgow and Cardiff universities as well as other research institutions, business and policy agencies from throughout the UK.
+It is our aim to describe ways in which current research is addressing regional issues to work out priorities for policy and forge new partnerships for future work.

 This workshop will be followed by drinks to make the launch of the NIESR IAA Regional Unit.

 Earlier in the day Dr Stefan Speckesser will be giving a lecture as part of the Second North London Schools Economic Conference, Woodhouse College, Finchley on Economics and Career Earnings.
 [This event is closed to the public]